 Beyond Illusion and Doubt

-Despite Western philosophers studying the fundamental nature of knowledge, reality, and existence for thousands of years, none have so far been able to explain the self, the cosmos, and our place in it as comprehensively as the Vedic writings of ancient India.
-Vedic knowledge is known as apaurusheya, "not thought up by man."
+Despite studying the fundamental nature of knowledge, reality, and existence for thousands of years, Western philosophers have not been able to explain the self, the cosmos, and our place in it as comprehensively as the Vedic writings of ancient India, which are known as apaurusheya, "not of human origin."

 "To err is human" applies equally to the layman and the philosopher.
-Each philosopher tends to arrive at a different set of answers to the fundamental questions.
+Most philosophers tend to arrive at a different set of answers to life's fundamental questions.
 This constant overhauling of philosophies throughout Western history can make the study of philosophy frustrating, especially for anyone seeking practical answers to life's important questions.

 Chapter 1: Socrates